Srinivasa314/neptune-lang/neptune-book/src/control_flow.md

 They are used to exit a loop early.
 Break exits the loop while continue starts a new iteration of a loop.

 ## Switch

-String,Symbol,Int,Float,Bool and Null literals or default can be used as cases of the switch
+The switch statement can be used instead of an if else ladder.
+Unlike an if else ladder the time taken to go to the required statement is independent of the number of cases.
+Constant literals must be used as cases of the switch statement. `default` is used to execute a statement if nothing is matched.
+The `or` keyword can be used in a case as shown below.

 ```
 switch 1+1{
-    1 or 2:print('1 or 2')
+    1 or 2: print('1 or 2')
-    default:print('other')
+    default: print('other')
 }
 ```
 ## Exception handling